-Getting through COVID-19: Grocery availability, delivery, ordering, diversions for kids and adults
+Getting through COVID-19: Public Health information, grocery availability, deliveries, diversions for kids and adults

 Please patronize our local businesses, especially independent ones, during this difficult time.
 We want them around after the COVID-19 outbreak.
 If you have updates to the following, please let us know at firstname.lastname@example.org